Szer/GiraffeGenerator/README.md

 ## How to build and test

-1. Give executables right to `./build.sh`
+1. Restore tools: `dotnet tool restore`
-1. Run it!
+1. `dotnet pwsh build.ps1`

 At this stage there is no NuGet package publishing and packages are being published locally

 To consume them in `Example` project there is local `NuGet.Config` with local repo added

-After first full `build&pack` you could delete `Generated.fs` file from `Example` project and build it again to see that it actually generates it on build
+After first full `build&pack` you could delete `Generated.fs` file from `Example` project and build it again to see that it actually generates on build